bonitasoft/bonita-doc/md/analytics.md

 ## Install a custom report

-You can import a customized report into Bonita BPM Portal.
+You can import a customized report into Bonita Portal.

 Custom reports are created externally using [Jaspersoft Studio](http://community.jaspersoft.com/project/jaspersoft-studio).